 Organic farming – Was Actually Never The Plan

-To keep nature alive in their city life he with his spouse Vindhyavasini kept a garden on the terrace.
-It’s almost impossible to maintain and create a garden in the small apartments of big cities but those who wanna do it, simply pull it off.
+To keep nature alive in their city life he and his spouse, Vindhyavasini, kept a garden on the terrace.
+It’s almost impossible to maintain and create a garden in the small apartments of big cities, but those who wanna do it, simply pull it off.

 Organic Farming Project – Came To Existence

 Instead of utilising pots or growing in sacks, Mithilesh focused on using PVC pipes in the flat so that in less space more space could be created.

 Buy Your PVC Farm – Sprinkle Water & Harvest

 I am surely buying my balcony decor, the veggie PVC pipe.
 Are you buying yours?
 Making way for you to reach the innovator—follow him on his youtube, Instagram, and Facebook, and also have a detailed insight into the website of this organic farming project.

-His ultimate goal is to draw an increasing number of people to Organic Farming Project.
+His ultimate goal is to draw an increasing number of people to the Organic Farming Project.
 Mithilesh hopes that his little startup will inspire everyone to grow what they consume.